briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

 enforcement officer for the violation in the same manner as the operator of a motor vehicle would be cited for the same violation.
-A person who commits any such violation while operating a bicycle or electric bicycle shall not have any points assessed against the person’s driver’s license, commercial driver’s license, temporary instruction permit, or probationary license under Ohio R.C.
+A person who commits any such violation while operating a bicycle or electric bicycle shall not have any points assessed against the person's driver's license, commercial driver's license, temporary instruction permit, or probationary license under Ohio R.C.
 4510.036.